Ray V. Pierce: Entrepreneur

 Pierce expanded his patent medicine business through creating and investing in a series of interlocking businesses from his ever-growing profit.
 He also invested in other business ventures.

 Glass bottle production

 Pierce charged his son Valentine Mott Pierce with creating a source for the millions of glass bottles used in selling the company's many patent medicines.
-First leasing the Eagle Glass Works at Brockwayville, Pennsylvania in 1904, in 1905 son Pierce purchased the St. Marys Glass company at St. Marys, Pennsylvania.
+First leasing the Eagle Glass Works at Brockwayville, Pennsylvania in 1904, in 1905 son Pierce purchased the St. Marys Glass Company at St. Marys, Pennsylvania.
 Pierce renamed the business the "Pierce Glass Company".
 The success of the business was so great the company also produced custom bottles for patent medicine competitors including Pond’s Extract, Lydia Pinkham and many others.

+World Dispensary Medical Association embossed medicine bottles were produced for the company's London office at 3 New Oxford Street.
+Occasionally these are found in old refuse sites in Britain.

 California gold mining

 Pierce funded the Big Bend Tunnel and Mining Company, holding "sixty to seventy percent" of the operation's $20,000,000 capital stock.
 Thomas Edison had suggested the gravel bed of the North Fork Feather River in Butte County, California should be explored for gold deposits.
 The project required building a dam which formed a two mile lake behind it.
 The dam diverted the river's water into a large tunnel in order to expose rich gold deposits thought to be in the river's gravel bed.
 The exposed river bed measured almost a mile in length.

 Pierce underwrote the Big Bend Tunnel project for $750,000.
 The project started in 1892 and the 12,000 foot tunnel was completed in 1887.
 The project also required the construction of an electric generation station which provided power for mining equipment and pumps.
 The construction site was the first to use night illumination which was provided by Edison.

 Gold was not recovered in amounts to make the project profitable.
 Although the project was successfully completed, the reported net loss was $2,000,000.
 Pierce said "... after all our efforts and much as we regret to acknowledge the fact, yet we are quite prepared to admit that at present we see no prospect of realizing our former expectations with respect to these mines".